dotnet/orleans/src/Documentation/Deployment-and-Operations/Using-Azure-Web-Apps.md

 </Endpoints>
 ```

-Finally, you need to specify the same deployment id for Silos and the Web App Client.

-You can now use the `GrainClient` to make a connection from the Web App to the Silo.
+You can now connect from the Web App to the rest of the cluster.

 ### Potential Issues

 If the Web App is having difficulty connecting to the Silo:

 * Make sure you have at least **two roles**, or two instances of one role in your Azure Cloud Service, or the `InternalEndpoint` firewall rules may not be generated.
-* Check that both the Web App and the Silo are using the same `DeploymentId`.
+* Check that both the Web App and the Silo are using the same `ClusterId` and `ServiceId`.
 * Make sure the network security group is set up to allow internal virtual network connections.
 If you haven't got one you can create and assign one easily using the following `PowerShell`:

 ``` c